When can I download iOS 15? Here’s how, what time, and where to download the iPhone’s new operating system

 Today is arguably the biggest software launch of the year.
 It’s when Apple is releasing the next version of the iPhone’s operating system—iOS 15—to the general public. iOS 15 is packed with new features including Focus notifications; a revamped Maps, Safari, and Weather app; new privacy features; and more.

-But while Apple has confirmed Monday, September 20 as the date users can download iOs 15, Apple didn’t specify what time downloads will begin.
+But while Apple has confirmed Monday, September 20, as the date when users can download iOs 15, Apple didn’t specify what time downloads will begin.
 However, if the past is anything to go by, Apple usually releases the new version of iOS right around 10 a.m.
 PDT.
 Here’s how that translates to local time in various cities, states, and countries around the world:

 - Hawaii: 7 a.m.